QuantEcon/lecture-source-py/README.md

 1. Run `make view lecture=lqcontrol` to see `lqcontrol.ipynb` in Jupyter
     * or just `make view` and then navigate to `lqcontrol.ipynb` in the browser window that pops up
 1. Edit `lqcontrol.rst` in your favorite text editor
-1. Run `make notebooks` again to
+1. Run `make notebooks` again to generate a new version of `lqcontrol.ipynb`
+    * the build system uses caching so this should be quick
 1. Return to `lqcontrol.ipynb` in Jupyter and reload the page
-1. Go to step 3 and repeat as necessary.
+1. Go to step 4 and repeat as necessary.

 Finally, add, commit and push your changes using `git`.